coachCindy/cindydk-6cf1b/content/pages/about.md

 ## Coaching for Action

-First I help you gain awareness and clarity about what you want to change, to make a sustainable change we then create action plans and design accountability for you to reach you goals.
+First I help you gain awareness and clarity about what you want to change, then to make a sustainable change we create action plans and design accountability for you to reach your goals.

 ## Enneagram